 In this article, I talk about the main fatty acids found in soaping oils and what they contribute to the saponified oil in a soap.
 Every oil in soapmaking has a fatty acid profile that dictates what properties the oil brings to the final recipe formulation.

-If an oil is high in lauric acid and you replace it with an oil high in oleic acid instead, you will see a drastic change in the recipe.
+If an oil is high in lauric acid and you replace that oil in your soap recipe with an oil high in oleic acid instead, you will see a drastic change in the recipe.
 The hardness, cleansing, and lather will decrease, and the resulting soap would be softer and may even be not cleansing enough.

 For example, in Veronica’s wet shaving soap recipe, a lot of the comments ask about substituting various oils for the soy wax she used in the recipe.
 The soy wax she used in the recipe is due to its high stearic acid content, which is hugely important for the shaving soap.